SimonKefas/multistep-form/README.md

 # **Final Notes**

-- **Script Updates**: The script now handles `ms-step-divider` elements, supports optional keyboard navigation, and includes the latest features.
+- **Script Updates**: The script now handles `ms-step-divider` elements, supports optional keyboard navigation, includes success message handling, and provides the latest features.
 - **CDN Link**: Use the provided CDN link to include the latest version of the script.
 - **Customization**: Feel free to customize the script and styles to suit your project's needs.
+- **Server-Side Handling**: Ensure your server can handle the form submission and returns appropriate responses.

 ---

-I hope this addresses your requests!
-If you have any further questions or need additional assistance, please let me know.
+Thank you for using the multistep form script!
+We hope it enhances your form's functionality and user experience.